 Accounting obligations in Poland

-In Poland, which is part of the rapidly growing European market, an increasing number of foreign entrepreneurs are deciding to start their business activities.
-However, complex legal and tax regulations often pose a significant challenge, in particular for foreigners.
-Our experts are here to help, and in the following article, they present the most important accounting obligations in Poland.
+In Poland, which is part of the rapidly developing European market, an increasing number of foreign entrepreneurs are choosing to start a business.
+However, complex legal and tax regulations often pose a significant challenge, especially for non-residents.
+Our experts outline the key accounting obligations in Poland.

 Accounting records in Poland

-Accounting records are a comprehensive system for documenting all financial and economic operations of a foreign entrepreneur.
-They include books of accounts, VAT registers, records of fixed assets, commercial ledgers, and other financial documents.
-The purpose is to ensure full and reliable documentation of all financial operations, in accordance with applicable laws, and to enable proper analysis of the financial and economic situation of the foreign company.
+The purpose is to ensure complete and reliable documentation of all financial operations in accordance with applicable legal regulations and to enable proper analysis of the financial and economic position of the foreign company.

 Types of accounting records in Poland